Connect with us

 Cover image by Luke Hemer courtesy of Stawell Gift

-This Easter sees 18 men line up under that mark in the iconic 120m event held in the Victorian town of Stawell, including four finalists from the 100m at last weekend’s Australian Championships.
-Similarly the women’s Gift features 12 women off a mark less than 4m.
+This Easter – albeit with almost all of Australia’s top athletes skipping the event to prioritise next week’s Australian Championships in Sydney – sees 9 of the 165 men line up under the 4m mark in the iconic 120m event held in the Victorian town of Stawell.
+Similarly the women’s Gift features 3 of 104 women off a mark of 4m or less.

 So what are their chances of winning?